ignaciomarvinjohn/uetlm/README.md

       <div style="white-space: pre-wrap; border: 1px solid #ccc; padding: 10px;">
 <b>TinyShakespeare</b><br>
 Once upon a time, if he,
-To Pygilia is dead midnight?
+To Pygilia is midnight?

 Servant:
 He prettiest, sir, that was something
-Than there's for I had rather feel soft a else
+Than there's for I had rather feel else
       </div>
     </td>
     <td>
       <div style="white-space: pre-wrap; border: 1px solid #ccc; padding: 10px;">
 <b>WikiText</b><br>
 Once upon a time the crash was decided not out.
-The horseback met while the Australian Woman's Counsel Donald Blake died from business partner Tom Wogan and acquired a portrait of a witness to the new leader.
+The horseback met while the Woman's Counsel from business partner Tom Wogan and acquired a portrait of a witness to the new leader.
 After the session in Portland, Ford moved to Douglas DC, Michigan, Bank, and was not well @-@ formed by Mutall once as its 394 sponsor.
       </div>
     </td>
     <td>